scverse/muon-tutorials/single-cell-rna-atac/pbmc10k/README.md

-# Single-cell RNA-seq and ATAC-seq integration in Python
+# Single-cell RNA-seq and ATAC-seq integration

 Information on joint gene expression and open chromatin profiling [can be found here](https://www.10xgenomics.com/products/single-cell-multiome-atac-plus-gene-expression/).